Oluwatosin1620/LITA-Project-Assignment-2/README.md

 [POWER BI](power-bi)

 ### Project Overview
-This is an analysis and visualization of customer data using Excel, SQL, and Power BI, to subscription trends of customers.
+This is an analysis and visualization of customer data using Excel, SQL, and Power BI on customer subscription trends.
 This project, part of my GitHub portfolio, also showcases my proficiency in data storytelling and highlights my ability to transform raw data into actionable insights with advanced tools confidently.

 ### Data Source
 Our facilitator provided this dataset.

 ### Dataset Description
 This dataset provides comprehensive information on customer subscriptions, including details on individual subscription types, durations, and revenue generation.
 The primary aim is to analyze customer behaviours, subscription trends, and revenue patterns across different regions, helping to guide marketing and retention strategies.
-This data contains 33,787 rows and 8 columns, while an additional column was added in the cleaning process, making it a total of 9 columns.
+This data contains 33,787 rows and 8 columns, while additional columns were added in the cleaning process, making it a total of 11 columns.

 ---